 Can music bring hope and healing?
 Christian band Selah’s prayer is for God to use their inspirational music to achieve this—and more.

-The Dove Award-winning band performed at the Billy Graham Training Center at The Cove Thursday night in Asheville, North Carolina.
-This past weekend, Selah lead worship at an Anne Graham Lotz seminar on the Holy Spirit.
+The Dove Award-winning band recently performed at the Billy Graham Training Center at The Cove in Asheville, North Carolina.
+On the weekend following their performance, Selah led worship at an Anne Graham Lotz seminar on the Holy Spirit, November 8-10.

 For over 20 years, the trio has used their platform to share the Gospel of Jesus and point people to the love of God.